orkonano/grails-mailgun/README.md

 Grails plugin to use Mailgun Api.

 **¡IMPORTANT!**
 You need to create your own mailgun account.
-The plugins doens't work without a valid api-key and a valid domain
+The plugin doesn't work without a valid api-key and a valid domain

 ## Config parameters

-You need to set into your Config.groovy the followings properties
+You need to set into your Config.groovy the following properties:

 ```groovy
 mailgun{